Chevron says executive pay to reflect 2012 "incidents"

-March 27 (Reuters) - Chevron Corp said on Wednesday its executive pay would reflect certain incidents in 2012 as well as a financial performance that outpaced the U.S. oil company’s peer group.
+(Reuters) - Chevron Corp (CVX.N) said on Wednesday its executive pay would reflect certain incidents in 2012 as well as a financial performance that outpaced the U.S. oil company’s peer group.

 According to the Wall Street Journal, Chevron’s board has trimmed equity awards by 11 percent and bonuses by at least 10 percent for Chief Executive John Watson and several other executives as a result of a string of accidents.